-ZSL scientists have shown the devastating effects of back-to-back heatwaves in BIOT.
+ZSL scientists have shown the devastating effects of back-to-back heatwaves in the region surrounding the Chagos Archipelago.
 Coral cover was reduced by 60% in 2016 and by a further 30% in 2017.
 Nonetheless, this also indicates that some coral species have a higher resilience to rising temperatures thus offering some hope for the future.

 Although representing les than 1% of our marine habitats coral reefs harbour a quarter of marine life.
 There are strong economic, conservation and scientific reasons for us to safeguard these reefs in a changing world.

 In 2015 an eight weeklong heatwave struck the Chagos Archipelago, causing the seawater of the area to be unusually hot for a prolonged period.
 Researchers compared surveys of the reef before and after the heatwave in order to map the changes and harm it caused to the reefs.
 Evidence from 2015’s observations shows a 60% reduction in coral cover in the MPA.
 This included a dramatic 86% decline in the branching Acropora species that was previously a dominant reef building coral.

 A year later, and before any recovery was possible, this region was subject to another bleaching event caused by a four-month long heatwave.
 Using data from Peros Banhos atoll an estimated 68% of the remaining corals had bleached.
 This suggest that around 70% of the reef area covered by corals was lost between 2015/2017.